• Skip to primary navigation

 Instructions

 • When the macaroni is boiling peel and chop your onion into very small cubes.
+Preheat your oven to 350 F(175 C).

 • Add in the soy sauce, tomato paste, and spices.
 Mix well.

 • Pour your macaroni into the baking dish.
 Mix in the beef and give it a stir.
+Pour the egg-milk over the macaroni-meat mix.

 • Top with grated cheese and oregano.
-Cover your dish with aluminum foil. -Bake for 30 minutes.
+Cover your dish with aluminum foil.
+Bake for 30 minutes.
 Remove the foil and bake for additional 15 minutes.

 Video